 The Quiet Channel element is used to indicate that the secondary 80 MHz channel of a VHT BSS is to be

-quieted during a quiet interval indicated by either a Quiet element (see 8.4.2.22 (Quiet element)) or the
+quieted during a quiet interval, and to indicate if the primary 80 MHz channel of a VHT BSS can be used during the quiet interval.
+A quiet interval is established using either a Quiet element (see 8.4.2.22 (Quiet element)) or a

-Quiet Channel element if its AP Quiet Mode field is equal to 1.
-Furthermore, the Quiet Channel element
+Quiet Channel element with the AP Quiet Mode field set to 1.

-indicates the conditions under which the primary 80 MHz channel of the VHT BSS may be used during the

-quiet interval.

 CID 3612 (GEN)